 Kenneth Mori McElwain is Professor of Comparative Politics at the Institute of Social Science, University of Tokyo.
 His research focuses on comparative political institutions, most recently on differences in constitutional content across countries.
 He received his BA from Princeton University and PhD in political science from Stanford University, and previously taught at the University of Michigan, before moving to his current post in 2015.
 His work has been published in a number of journals and edited volumes, including American Journal of Political Science, Journal of East Asian Studies, Social Science Japan, Chuō Kōron, and the Journal of Japanese Studies.
 He was the co-editor of Political Change in Japan: Electoral Behavior, Party Realignment, and the Koizumi Reforms, APARC/Brookings Institutions Press.

-Masaaki Higashijima is an Associate Professor of Political Science in the Graduate School of Information Sciences at Tohoku University and Visiting Research Scholar in the Center for Political Studies at the University of Michigan.
-Previously, he was Post-Doctoral Max Weber Fellow at European University Institute and Assistant Professor at Waseda University in Tokyo.
-His research interests include comparative political economy, elections, autocratic politics, democratization, ethnic politics, civil conflict, and Central Asia.
-His articles appeared in British Journal of Political Science, Journal of Politics, Political Behavior, Studies in Comparative International Development, and World Development.
-He is the recipient of the inaugural EIP-IDEA Award, given by the Electoral Integrity Project and the International IDEA.
-His research was funded by numerous grants such as those of the US National Science Foundation, Fulbright Commission, and Suntory Foundation.
+Masaaki Higashijima is an Associate Professor of Comparative Politics at the Institute of Social Science, the University of Tokyo.
+His research interests include comparative political economy, autocratic politics, democratization, and Central Asia.
+His articles appeared in the British Journal of Political Science, Journal of Politics, Political Behavior, Political Psychology, Studies in Comparative International Development, and World Development.
+His first book, The Dictator’s Dilemma at the Ballot Box, is published by the University of Michigan Press in 2022.
+His research was funded by the US National Science Foundation, Fulbright Commission, and Suntory Foundation.
 He earned a Ph.D. in Political Science at Michigan State University.

 Kota Mori is an industry data scientist who has supported client companies by data analytics consultation and software development.
 He has engaged in projects on analyses of media and marketing activities and optimization, classification of a customer questionnaire, and development and implementation of an internal analytics platform.
 He received a Ph.D. in economics from Yale University for his analysis of the newspaper market and business strategy using natural language processing and econometrics.
 His research interest is the application of machine learning in social science disciplines, including economics, sociology and political science.

-Yoshikuni Ono is Professor of Political Science at Tohoku University and Faculty Fellow at the Research Institute of Economy, Trade and Industry.
-He completed his Ph.D. in Political Science at the University of Michigan.
+Yoshikuni Ono is a professor of Political Science at Waseda University.
+He completed his Ph.D. in political science at the University of Michigan.
 Before joining Waseda University, he held academic appointments at Tohoku University and the International University of Japan.
 His research focuses on the comparative study of legislative politics and electoral behavior.
-Current research projects include studies of the effect of gender stereotypes on voter behavior and the effect of foreign threats on parliamentary speeches in Japan.
-His work has appeared in American Journal of Political Science, Journal of Politics, Political Behavior, Political Science Research and Methods, Public Opinion Quarterly, and other journals.
+His work has appeared in the American Journal of Political Science, Journal of Politics, Political Behavior, Political Science Research and Methods, Public Opinion Quarterly, and other journals.

 Jonson N. Porteux is an associate professor in the Asia Studies Program at Kansai Gaidai University in Osaka, Japan.
 His research focuses broadly on investigating the causes and consequences of political violence, corruption, and democracy, using cases predominantly from East Asia (especially South Korea and Japan).
 He received his BA in economics from UC Berkeley (2004) and PhD in political science from the University of Michigan (2013).
 Most recently his work has been featured in Democratization and the Journal of East Asian Studies.
 Currently he is working on a co-authored book project which investigates the persistence and evolution of political (state and non-state-based) violence in otherwise strong, democratic polities.